sanjivpractice/petadoption/README.md

 ## Assumptions
 1) input csv file would be specified with full path
+2) input csv file is assumed to be free or errors
-2) only AND and OR operators are specified.
+3) only AND and OR operators are supported.
 NOT operator currently is not supported.
-3) First line in the csv file will be a header file
+4) First line in the csv file will be a header file
-4) Only simple combination is supported.
+5) Only simple combination is supported.
 Grouped combination is not supported e.g:
    (dog AND spayed) OR (cat AND spayed)  is Not supported